B-Xi/TCSVT_2022_DGSSC/README.md

 Training and Test Process
 --
 Run the 'run.py' to reproduce the DGSSC results on [Lokia]([http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes#Pavia_University_scene](https://zenodo.org/record/1222202#.Y1QVq3ZBxsY)) dataset.

 We have successfully tested it on Ubuntu 16.04 with Tensorflow 1.13.1.
-Below is the classification map with five shots of training samples from each class.
+Below is the classification result when 1\% labeled samples are selected as the training set.

 <div align=center><p float="center">
 <img src="/image/false_color.jpg" height="200" width="400"/>